pritambios/coding-standard/README.md

 * Order variables and methods alphabetically when possible.

-* Use 2 space indentation (no tabs) unless otherwise noted.
+* Use 2 space indentation.

 * Do not make any spalling mistakes or grammar mistakes.
 Use proper english words.